-During clinical trials for MS, Naltrexone has been administered orally at 4.5mg or 5mg, taken every night.
+During clinical trials for MS, naltrexone has been administered orally at 4.5 milligrams or 5 milligrams, taken every night.

-So far, low-dose Naltrexone has only been studied in two small pilot trials involving people with different types of MS. The results of one eight-week, 60-person trial indicated that low-dose Naltrexone improved quality of life; participants reported improvements in cognitive function, pain, and overall mental health.
-In this study, participants were taking various drugs for MS at the same time.
+So far, low-dose naltrexone has only been studied in two small pilot trials involving people with different types of MS. The results of one eight-week, 60-person trial indicated that low-dose naltrexone improved quality of life.
+Participants reported improvements in cognitive function, pain, and overall mental health.
+In this study, participants were taking various medications for MS at the same time.
 Data was not complete for all participants.

 Another trial lasted six months and involved 40 participants with progressive MS. This study indicated significant improvements in fatigue and depression.